Amélie (musical): New Zealand (2025)

+Italy (2026–2027)

+An Italian-language production of Amélie was announced for the 2026–2027 theatrical season, starring Giulia Ottonello as Amélie Poulain.
+The production is directed and choreographed by Eugenio Contenti, with musical direction by Fabio Serri and an Italian translation of the book and lyrics by Alessio Fusi.

+The production features scenic design by Gabriele Moreschi, costumes by Rosanna Monti, lighting design by Emanuele Agliati and sound design by Jacopo Pesci.
+It is produced by Ad Astra Entertainment in collaboration with Compagnia delle Formiche and Fabrizio di Fiore Entertainment & FDF GAT, under license from Concord Theatricals.

+The production, performed entirely in Italian, is scheduled to tour Italy during the 2026–2027 season.
+Its Milan engagement is scheduled at the Teatro Nazionale from 29 to 31 January 2027.

 Plot

 NOTE: The Broadway synopsis is based on its first preview.
 Changes to the plot were implemented in 2019 with the development of the UK production; the revisions are now what is licensed via Concord Theatricals and are therefore described here.

 Broadway production (2017)

 The musical opens with an introduction of young Amélie and her family ("Times Are Hard For Dreamers (Prologue)").
 Young Amélie is born to germaphobe father, Raphael, and to neurotic mother, Amandine, and she feels isolated and emotionally distant from her parents.
 She takes solace in her telescope, which she uses to view the universe from afar.
 Her only contact with her parents comes in the form of a monthly health check-up from her father.
 One day, Amélie gets so excited to see him that her heart races and Raphael misdiagnoses her with a heart condition ("World's Best Dad").

 Her parents, paranoid, begin to homeschool Amélie and cut off all of her contact with the outside world.
 In a lesson with Amandine one day, Amélie imagines her goldfish, Fluffy, coming alive and speaking to her ("World's Best Friend").
 When Amélie allows Fluffy to jump into her drinking glass, her parents panic and force Amélie to release Fluffy into the Seine, leaving her alone.
 Feeling bad, Amandine takes Amélie to Notre Dame to make up for what happened, and Amandine prays for guidance on how to deal with Amélie and hopes for a son ("World's Best Mom").
 When they leave the cathedral, Amandine is crushed and killed by a suicidal tourist who leapt from the top of it.
 The death hits Raphael hard, and he builds a shrine in their home to Amandine, complete with a garden gnome.